 Most users will be able to use Mothra from a standard Maven repository, such as Maven Central.
 The Mothra libraries may be accessed the following maven coordinates:

-If you are using Scala 2.11 (the default for most Spark 2 versions), Scala 2.12 with Spark 2, or Scala 2.13 with Spark 3, you will need the appropriate version of the artifact:
+If you are using Scala 2.13 instead, you will need the appropriate version of the artifact:

 This same change may be needed for other artifacts that you wish to use.